exampke/Cybersecurity/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- Web-1 10.1.0.5
+- Web-2 10.1.0.6

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- filebeat-7.4.0-amd64.deb

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+-  Filebeat is used to format log files and has the ability to forward this data elsewhere to be processed and analyzed (such as an ELK server in this scenario).
+This data will contain information such as event logs to track the activity on the system.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
+- Copy the elk-playbook.yml file to the /etc/ansible folder.
-- Copy the filebeat-playbook.yml file to /etc/ansible/roles.
-Within the playbook, a command will copy the playbook to your ElkServer.
+- Copy the filebeat-config.yml file to the /etc/ansible/files folder.
+Enusre the IP addresses in this file set to your ELK server public IP and port 5601.
+- Copy the filebeat-playbook.yml file to the /etc/ansible/files folder.
+- Update the /etc/ansible/hosts file to include a webservers section and an ELK servers section.
+From here, edit this file to include the IP addresses of the respective VM’s.
-- Update the _____ file to include...
+- Run the filebeat-playbook.yml file to install Filebeat on your webservers.
 - Run the playbook, and navigate to http://40.88.126.91:5601/app/kibana. to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._